MARN-5895/Website/lectures/02_jupyterlab/README.md

 [I 2021-09-08 10:30:22.506 ServerApp]  or http://127.0.0.1:8889/lab?token=6f267d9327cc5aa60cdcd6169ad3ba042ede6fbd8c224ce8
 ```

-The port assigned to jupyterlab launched above is `8889`.
 You will need the port number (`8889` in the example above) and the node number (`cn344` in the example above) to set up the ssh tunnel below. **You may be assigned a different port number, and it's necessary to use your assignment port number below.**

 ## Tunneling the jupyterlab service into your local browser
 You now need to forward the jupyterlab service started on the Storrs HPC node (e.g., `cn344`) through a Storrs HPC port (e.g., `8889`) into a port of your local machine.
 I recommend using the same port number on both local and remote computers to avoid confusion.